snple/slim/docs/tutorial.md

 ### Array Values

-In Tengo, array is an ordered list of values of any types.
+In slim, array is an ordered list of values of any types.
 Elements of an array can be accessed using indexer `[]`.

 ```golang